arjunsengupta98/Smart-wheelchair-for-paralysis-patients-using-Iris-control/README.md

 * Establish a connection between the RaspberryPi and laptop by connecting them to the same WiFi network
 * Now, run the eyeServer.py code on the raspberryPi.
 It will display a message saying "waiting for sender to recieve data"
 * Then go to your laptop, run the eyeClient.py code, with the webcam in front of your eye.
 A live video window of your eye will appear and it will continuously show the direction in which you are looking (left'right/forward).
 This data is sent to the raspberry pi and the robot will implement the corresponding command.

+As you can see, a bit of socket programming has also been used in this project.
+The upcomming versions of the codes shall import various other python libraries such as dlib etc. which you will need to download before running the code.
+But for now, these simple procedures shall work.

+Stay tuned for the improved, upcomming version of code.
+Meanwhile, try running these on an actual robot.
+Play around and have some fun with code!
+Any positive contributions to the codes/ suggestions for the project would be much appreciated.
+Cheers!